apache/hudi/rfc/rfc-51/rfc-51.md

 Implement `CDCReader` that do these steps to response the CDC request:

-- judge whether this is a table that has enabled `hoodie.table.cdf.enabled`, and the query range is valid.
+- judge whether this is a table that has enabled `hoodie.table.cdc.enabled`, and the query range is valid.
 - extract and filter the commits needed from `ActiveTimeline`.
 - For each of commit, get and load (and merge for mor tables) the changing files, union and return `DataFrame`.